Hiring Process for Civil Service Jobs at SIU School of Medicine

 - Note: If you are taking an exam in the accountant or clerical series, there are study guides and practice tests available at the following link.
 Click Here

 Credentials Assessment Exam

-Interviewing for a Civil Service Job at SIU-SOM
+Interviewing for a Civil Service Job at SIU School of Medicine

 Numerical examination scores are used to determine who is eligible to be referred to the hiring department for a job interview.
-The three highest scores standing on the employment register for a specific title are eligible for referral.
+The three highest scores, which includes veterans' preference points, standing on the employment register for a specific title are eligible for referral.
 Most employment registers are a composite of scores from previously tested applicants and recently tested applicants; however, certain employment registers are voided after each hire is made.

 Once all new applicants for a vacancy have been tested and scores added to the employment register, the candidates from the top the scores who are interested and eligible for referral are identified (more in the case of tied scores) and their application materials are sent to the hiring department.
 Applicants generally will be contacted by Human Resources prior to referral to determine their interest in interviewing for a specific vacancy if their score is reached.
 Applicants will then be contacted by the hiring department to schedule an interview if they are referred.
 Applicants do not have to accept an interview to stay active on the employment list; however, they do have to respond to any phone message or written notice sent to inquire about their interest.